 Also, Sri Lankan alexandrite often shows deep olive green in sunlight, whereas Russian alexandrite stones display bluish-green.

 The gem from Zimbabwe offers a fine, emerald-green color in sunlight but usually is small.
 If clean, they often weigh under one carat.
 The color change in such gems is among the best poplar, but big, clean stones are nearly unobtainable from the rough from that locality.

 A substantial market exists for much lab-made Alexandrite, first synthesized in the 1960s.
-Most manufacturers can grow the gem through flux, hydrothermal, and melt methods.
+Most manufacturers can grow the rare gem through flux, hydrothermal, and melt methods.

 Hydrothermal growth can produce liquid inclusions and bubbles.
 Flux methods can also leave inclusions of platinum and other seed materials.